The Dry Creek Tabernacle

 A word from Curt

-You can’t understand me unless you have insight about how Dry Creek Baptist Camp has shaped my life.
+You can’t understand me unless you have insight into how Dry Creek Baptist Camp has shaped my life.
 I got my first job there at age 13.
-I was in charge of picking up glass coke bottles on the grounds for deposit return.
+I was in charge of picking up glass Coke bottles on the grounds for deposit return.

 At that young age, I had no idea (no one else did either) that I’d serve as camp manager one day.